khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 ## Kinesis_Agent
 - a stand-alone Java software application that offers an easy way to collect and send data to Amazon Kinesis Data Streams or Amazon Kinesis Firehose.
 ## Kinesis_Data_Stream
--  Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service.
+-  Is a massively scalable and durable real-time data streaming service.
 -  The throughput of an Amazon Kinesis data stream is designed to scale without limits via increasing the number of shards within a data stream.
+-  KDS can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.
+- The throughput of an Amazon Kinesis data stream is designed to scale without limits via increasing the number of shards within a data stream
 - Enables real-time processing of streaming big data.
 - It provides ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
 - The Amazon Kinesis Client Library (KCL) delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis data stream (for example, to perform counting, aggregation, and filtering).